MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/schemaregistry-readme.md

 Please take a look at the [samples][sr_samples] directory for detailed examples of how to use this library to register and retrieve schema to/from Schema Registry.

+### Event Hubs and Avro Serializer

+We provide [azure-schemaregistry-avroserializer][schemaregistry_avroserializer_pypi] library as serializer implementation to serialize/deserialize avro data integrated with `azure-schemaregistry` for automatic schema registration and retrieval.
+It integrates nicely with the [EventHubs SDK][eventhubs_repo].
+For more information and sample codes, please refer to the [Azure Schema Registry Avro Serializer SDK][schemaregistry_avroserializer_repo].

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a